equusprobus/equusprobus.github.io/_posts/读书/2015-7-19-Shall I compare thee to a summer’s day.md

 Nor lose possession of that fair thou owest;
 Nor shall Death brag thou wander’st in his shade,
 When in eternal lines to time thou growest:
-  So long as men can breathe or eyes can see,
+&nbsp;&nbsp;  So long as men can breathe or eyes can see,
-  So long lives this and this gives life to thee.
+&nbsp;&nbsp;  So long lives this and this gives life to thee.
 *(Shakespeare, Sonnet 18)*